noushadhasan/Karmada-Kubeadm-Cluster-Management/README.md

 ### 5. Load Balancer / Traffic Exposure

-Two options are documented for exposing the active cluster to the internet:
+Two options are documented for exposing the active cluster to the internet, and this project has a working design for both — pick whichever fits your infrastructure:

+- **Cloudflare Load Balancer (recommended)** — a managed Layer-7 load balancer.
+No load-balancer infrastructure to run or patch yourself, DNS/health-checks/failover all live in one dashboard, and it's the option actually used in production for this project because it's by far the easier one to stand up and operate.
-- **HAProxy** — a standalone Layer-4 (TCP/TLS passthrough) load balancer you run yourself, sitting in front of both cluster ingress IPs.
+- **HAProxy** — a self-hosted Layer-4 (TCP/TLS passthrough) load balancer, useful if you'd rather keep the entire path — including the load balancer — on your own infrastructure instead of depending on Cloudflare.

-- **Cloudflare Load Balancer** — a managed Layer-7 load balancer using Primary/Backup pools, pool priority, and an HTTPS health monitor to steer traffic to whichever cluster Karmada currently has the application running on.
+#### Cloudflare Load Balancer (Recommended)

+Cloudflare's Load Balancer fronts the two clusters directly:

+- **Primary Pool** (`Cluster-1-POOL`) and **Backup Pool** (`Cluster-2-POOL`), each pointing at one cluster's Ingress public IP on port 443.
+- **Traffic Steering: Off**, so Cloudflare uses pool priority order (Primary → Backup) rather than latency/geo-based steering.
+- An **HTTPS health monitor** (not just TCP) checking `/health` or `/healthz` with an expected `200` response, so failover reacts to application health, not just port reachability.
+- **Zero Downtime Failover** enabled to retry failed requests against the next healthy pool.

+Full failover flow: Karmada detects the primary cluster is down → `ClusterTaintPolicy` taints it → workloads are rescheduled to `cluster-2` → the app becomes healthy there → the Cloudflare HTTPS monitor marks the backup pool healthy → traffic moves to `cluster-2`.

+See [Cloudflare Load Balancer Configuration](docs/cloudflare-karmada-lb.md) and the [dashboard walkthrough](docs/cloudflare-lb-pool-setup.md) for the full pool, monitor, and DNS setup.

 #### HAProxy Load Balancer

-A standalone HAProxy server sits in front of both Kubernetes clusters.
+A standalone HAProxy server sits in front of both Kubernetes clusters, useful when you want to avoid depending on a third-party load balancer entirely.

 Responsibilities: